quannguyen13/Ecommerce/README.md

-# Welcome to my e-commerce app project
+# Welcome to my e-commerce app project.
-* This e-commerce application is useable in destop version and mobile
+* This e-commerce application is useable in destop version and mobile.
-* link below:
+* link:
 https://project-4-capstone.herokuapp.com/
+* just register a dummy username and password to test CRUD on templates.
 # What in here.
 User able to Create, Read, Update, Delete any produts.
 Buy, Sale...simple
-# Features
+# Features.
 * Four templates with full CRUDabilities.
 * Full featured shopping cart.
 * Product view.